-To season your brisket, rub a generous amount of the dry rub seasoning onto all sides.
+To season your brisket, rub a generous amount of the Texas brisket rub seasoning onto all sides.
 Wrap the brisket in plastic wrap and leave it in the fridge for at least 12 hours, and up to two days.
 The flavors will absorb into the meat during this time.

 Remove the brisket from the refrigerator and set it on the kitchen

 counter to warm up a little.
 Get your smoker ready for action by

 preheating it to 225 degrees Fahrenheit.
 Pop the brisket in and smoke

 with the traditional mesquite, or with oak wood if you want a lighter